Fillo468/Emotion-Recognition-Multimodal-Fusion-/README.md

 The selected features are used to create a reduced and cleaner dataset.

-This step helps mitigate the curse of dimensionality, reduces irrelevant variability, and provides a more compact representation for downstream machine learning experiments.
+This step helps mitigate the curse of dimensionality, reduces irrelevant variability, and provides a more compact representation for consequent machine learning experiments.

 ---